 To fix the issue, we need to stop the IIS service.

 Search and open ‘Services’ in the Windows start menu

 Find and select ‘World Wide Web Publishing Service’.
 This service provides web connectivity and administration through the IIS manager.

-Check what the startup type is of the service.
+Check the startup type is of the service.
 This is probably set to Automatic.
-You may want to simply stop the service for now, but it may cause more issues in the future, so its best to disable the service form starting up again.
+You may want to simply stop the service for now, but it may cause more issues in the future, so it’s best to disable the service from starting up again.

 If you use IIS alongside your WSL Apache2 service, you may want to start the service up again when you require it.